New Year's Day (U2 song)

 "New Year's Day" is a song by Irish rock band U2.
 It is the third track on their 1983 album War and was released as the album's lead single in January 1983.
 With lyrics written about the Polish Solidarity movement, "New Year's Day" is driven by Adam Clayton's distinctive bassline and the Edge's piano and guitar playing.
-It was the band's first UK hit single, peaking at number 10, and was also their first international hit, reaching for number 9 in Norway, number 11 on the Dutch Top 40, number 17 in Sweden, and number 53 on the Billboard Hot 100 in the United States, becoming the band's first single to chart in the US.
+It was U2's first UK hit single, peaking at number 10, and also their first international hit, reaching number 9 in Norway, number 11 on the Dutch Top 40, number 17 in Sweden, and number 53 on the Billboard Hot 100 in the United States, becoming the band's first single to chart in the US.

 In 2004, the song was ranked 427th on Rolling Stone's list of "The 500 Greatest Songs of All Time".
 It was also included in the Pitchfork 500.

-The UK cover features a photograph of Peter Rowen, who grew up near the group's lead vocalist Bono in Ireland.
+The UK cover has a photograph of Peter Rowen, who grew up near the group's lead vocalist Bono in Ireland.